failsafe-go/failsafe-go.dev/fallback.md

 1. TOC
 {:toc}

-[Fallbacks][Fallback] allow you to provide an alternative result for a failed execution.
-They can also be used to suppress errors or provide a default result:
+[Fallbacks][Fallback] allow you to provide an alternative result or error for a failed execution.
+For example, you can provide a default result:

 ```go
 fallback := fallback.WithResult(defaultResult)